2014 Hall of Fame Inductees

 2006 Hall of Fame Inductees

-Franklin Parker was appointed first Chair of the Pinelands Commission in 1979 by Governor Brendan Byrne.
-It was not as easy assignment.
+Franklin Parker was appointed the first Chair of the Pinelands Commission in 1979 by Governor Brendan Byrne.
+It was not an easy assignment.
 Bitterly opposed by some communities and leaders, the Pinelands Protection Act required the Commission to develop and adopt a comprehensive land use management plan for over 1 million acres of the nation’s most crowded state – a plan that would preserve and enhance the region’s unique natural resources, while also allowing compatible development and protecting a deeply embedded agricultural tradition.
 Beryl Robichaud Collins described Frank at this time as “a low-key individual with an unusual ability to defuse highly politicized situations and to steer group deliberations constructively on complex issues.”
 It is a tribute to Frank’s leadership that the Commission ultimately voted 11 to 4 in favor of adopting the Plan, which radically changed the way land is regulated in almost ¼ of the state of New Jersey.
 Frank served as Chair of the Commission until 1988, working the Terry Moore and other Commissioners to ensure continuity during the Plan’s first decade.

 Terrence C. Moore